aaghashm/Tableau/Steam Dashboard/Readme.md

 ⭐ Tools: Figma for the background layout and Tableau for the data part

-⭐ Dataset link : HR Dataset from Kaggle
+⭐ Dataset link : https://tinyurl.com/aagsteamdata -- given by Weschool,Mumbai

 ⭐ Font: Arial